Qeshm Island: Economy

-In the 1st ten-year plan, in note 19, the law provided for the creation of free trade zones and three locations were identified as such in the year 1991.
-They were Kish Island, Qeshm Island and Chabahar.
-In the year 1369 in the Iranian Solar Hijri calendar, equivalent to 1991 in the Gregorian calendar, the island was transformed into a "Trade and Industrial Free Area" with the goal of creating the largest Free Area between Europe and the Far East.
-To that end, Qeshm Island was granted considerable leeway to set its own policies, independent of the central government, which had often been seen as an impediment to growth in many sectors of the economy.
-However, the Island retains the advantages associated with its connection to the mainland, including the rights to explore and develop oil and gas opportunities.
+In the first ten-year plan of the Islamic Republic, the law provided for the creation of free trade zones.
+In 1991, three locations were identified—Kish Island, Qeshm Island, and Chabahar.
+Qeshm Island was then transformed into a "Trade and Industrial Free Area".

+To that end, the island was granted considerable leeway to set its own policies, independent of the central government, which had often been seen as an impediment to growth in many sectors of the economy.
+The island retains the advantages associated with its connection to the mainland, including the rights to explore and develop the oil and gas reserves.